TimoP80/irc_simulator/README.md

 **Network Connection**: Check that port 8080 is available for network mode

 ## Recent Updates

+### v1.19.0 - Multiplatform Executable Build (Major Debugging Effort)
+- **Standalone Windows executable** - Complete desktop application with auto-starting IRC server
+- **Cross-platform support** - Windows, macOS, and Linux builds with native installers
+- **Enhanced build process** - Robust error handling and comprehensive logging
+- **Critical debugging resolved** - Fixed multiple silent failures and configuration issues
+- **Future Electron Repository** - Once the executable building process is fully stabilized, a separate repository will be created specifically for Electron capabilities

+#### **The 2-3 Hour Debugging Marathon** 🐛
+The multiplatform executable build required extensive debugging to resolve several critical issues:

+**Silent Script Failures**: The build script was exiting with no output, leaving empty release directories.
+This was caused by ES module detection failures that required proper `fileURLToPath` usage instead of string concatenation.

+**Variable Naming Conflicts**: Build process was failing with "Cannot access 'process' before initialization" errors due to using `process` as a variable name, conflicting with the global `process` object.

+**Electron Builder Configuration Errors**: The electron-builder was rejecting configuration files with "unknown property" errors because `package-electron.json` contained non-electron-builder properties like `name`, `version`, and `author`.

+**File Extension Mismatches**: The main entry point referenced `.js` files but the build process renamed them to `.cjs` for ES module compatibility, causing "file not found" errors in the packaged application.

+**PowerShell Command Syntax**: Cross-platform command issues where bash-style `&&` operators don't work in PowerShell environments.

+**Result**: After extensive debugging, the build process now works reliably with comprehensive error handling, step-by-step logging, and proper cross-platform compatibility.

+#### **Future Development Plans** 🚀
+Once the executable building process is fully stabilized and tested across all platforms, a **separate Electron-focused repository** will be created.
+This dedicated repository will:

+- **Focus exclusively on Electron capabilities** - Desktop application features and cross-platform builds
+- **Streamlined development workflow** - Optimized for desktop application development
+- **Enhanced Electron features** - Native menus, system integration, and platform-specific optimizations
+- **Simplified distribution** - Easy installer creation and app store distribution
+- **Dedicated documentation** - Electron-specific guides and troubleshooting resources

+This separation will allow the main Station V repository to focus on web-based features while providing a dedicated space for desktop application development and distribution.

 ### v1.17.0 - Text Formatting & UI Improvements
 - **Rich text formatting** - Bold, italic, code blocks, spoilers, and colored text